m4rc1no5/doit2/README.md

 # doit2

-Simple project in Maven.
-Why Maven?
-Because setup is incredibly simple.
+Simple JavaEE project in Maven and WildFly.
+Build with IntelliJ IDEA IDE.